 and:

 As already recalled it can be proven that $\Phi^{-1} = 2\mathbb{I} -\Phi$ \cite{buffoni2022spectral, chicchi2021training}.
 By making use of this latter expression, it is immediate to show that:

-The part of $A$ responsible of the information transfer from the departure layer $l-1$ to the destination layer $l$ is the the bottom-left block $W$.
+The part of $A$ responsible of the information transfer from the departure layer $l-1$ to the destination layer $l$ is the bottom-left block $W$.
 The relation between the elements of $W$ and the spectral parameters (i.e., the non-zero elements of the matrix $\Lambda$ and the elements of the $\Psi$ block of the eigenvector matrix) can be analytically computed yielding

-The weights $w_{ji}$, (associated in the standard formulation to the links of the feedforward network to be trained) are now functions of the spectral attributes of matrix $A$.
-Following this alternative parametrization, the target of the optimization are the components and the eigenvectors and the corresponding eigenvalues.
+The weights $w_{ij}$, (associated in the standard formulation to the links of the feedforward network to be trained) are now functions of the spectral attributes of matrix $A$.
+Following this alternative parameterization, the target of the optimization are the components and the eigenvectors and the corresponding eigenvalues.
 From optimized eigenvectors and eigenvalues one can compute the weight of the transfer matrix in direct space via equation (\ref{eq_spectralparam_app}).
-The markers used for discriminating relevant features are the eigenvalues of $A$ rescaled by a quantity that accounts for the norm of the associated eigenvectors, in accordance with what was done in \cite{giambagli2024jstat,giambagli2024student}.
+The markers used for discriminating relevant features are the eigenvalues of $A$ rescaled by a quantity that accounts for the norm of the associated eigenvectors.
 In formulae, $\tilde{\lambda}_i = \lambda_i \left( \sum_j \phi_{ji}\right)^{1/2}$.
 All along the paper we drop the tilde and refer to $\tilde{\lambda}_i$ as to the $i$-th eigenvalue of matrix $A$.